Mohammed-morsiwala/user-crud/README.md

 # user_crud
-this is simplw User Crud build on vite+react
+this is simple User Crud build on vite+react
 =======
 # User CRUD Application